 6 | Resist the Urge to Turn to Social Media

 Understandably, you will have a lot of emotions to deal with after just finding out you did not match.
-You will be filled with uncertainty and may look for distractions.
+You will feel uncertain and may seek distractions.
 Resist the urge to turn to social media.

 You will most certainly see posts from many close friends and acquaintances celebrating their match, and you may be happy for them, but this is an added distraction and another emotional rollercoaster you don’t need at this crucial time.

 Instead, focus your energy on your own circle of control.
-You have a busy week of SOAP ahead and you’ll need all of your attention directed at making smart application decisions and nailing your SOAP interviews.
+You have a busy week of SOAP ahead, and you’ll need all your attention focused on making smart application decisions and nailing your SOAP interviews.

 SOAP by the Numbers

-942 (35.4 percent) of the SOAP positions were PGY-1 only: 568 Preliminary Surgery, 144 Preliminary Medicine, 11 Preliminary Obstetrics and Gynecology, 2 Preliminary Pediatrics and 217 Transitional Year.
+965 of the SOAP positions were PGY-1 only: 549 Preliminary Surgery, 146 Preliminary Medicine, 9 Preliminary Obstetrics and Gynecology, 1 Preliminary Pediatrics, and 260 Transitional Year.

-Other specialties with large numbers of positions in SOAP were Family Medicine (581), Internal Medicine (369 categorical and 8 primary), and Pediatrics (74 categorical and 2 primary).
-There were 396 more SOAP positions offered in 2023 compared to 2022 and 390 more PGY-1 positions available.
+Other specialties with large numbers of positions in SOAP were Family Medicine (805), Internal Medicine (359 categorical and 11 primary), and Pediatrics (144 categorical and 3 primary).

-Common PGY-1 categorical specialties filled through SOAP in 2023:
+Common PGY-1 specialties filled through SOAP in 2025:

 Residents who are matched into a PGY-1 position will spend a year in a more general discipline to begin their training and enter their chosen specialty in their second year of residency.
-This means that those applicants will have to participate in the Match again the following year for an advanced postgraduate year 2 (PGY-2) position.
+This means those applicants will have to participate in the Match again the following year for a year-2 (PGY-2) advanced postgraduate position.

-The most common PGY-1 only positions in 2023 were Preliminary Surgery and Family Medicine.
+The most common PGY-1 only positions in 2025 were Family Medicine and Preliminary Surgery.
 Typically, there are not very many PGY-2 positions available in SOAP.
-Of the 35 PGY-2 positions available, 30 were filled—22 of which were in Radiation Oncology.
+Of the 36 PGY-2 positions available, 31 were filled—15 of which were in Diagnostic Radiology.

 Supplemental Offer and Acceptance Program FAQs